-Credits for any estimated pending loans are already deducted at the bottom of your invoice.
+If you have completed your loan applications for the year and they have been processed by Financial Aid, we have already extended credit for any estimated pending loans at the bottom of your invoice.
 This amount is based on the loans for which you applied this year.
 It reflects the estimated net amount of your loan minus your lender’s fee.

 If you applied for a Federal Direct Loan and estimated loan(s) are not already deducted at the bottom of your bill, you may deduct them on the Bursar Worksheet minus a Federal Direct Loan origination fee that is charged by the US government.
 (For Federal Direct Stafford, deduct a 1.073% origination fee from the borrowed amount.
 For Federal Direct PLUS, deduct a 4.292% origination fee.
 Hint: to calculate the Federal Direct Stafford deduction for one semester, divide the borrowed amount by 2 semesters, and multiply the result by .98927.
 To calculate the Federal Direct PLUS deduction for one semester, divide the borrowed amount by 2 semesters, and multiply the result by .95708.)

 If the student is a New York State resident taking at least 12 credits this semester and has applied for the NYS Tuition Assistance Program (TAP), the award is already included in her TOTAL GRANT.
 If she does not have a TOTAL GRANT, send Bursar your NYS TAP award certificate each semester and the Bursar Worksheet showing the deduction for TAP.